-This report sets out the work undertaken in relation to the 2021-22 financial year to date which was completed by 14th February 2022.
-Due to the impact of the Covid-19 pandemic, we have again undertaken our initial review for the year remotely: we wish to thank the Clerk and the Deputy Town Clerk in assisting the process, providing all necessary documentation in electronic format to facilitate completion of our review for the year to date.
-We have, in the circumstances, reduced, in some areas, the volume of transactions examined, whilst still ensuring governance and financial controls remain effective.
+This report sets out the work undertaken in relation to the 2023-24 financial year to date which was undertaken on 5th & 6th October 2023.
+We wish to thank the Clerk the Responsible Finance Officer and staff for assisting the process, providing all necessary documentation to facilitate completion of our review for the year to date.
+We have ensured that governance and financial controls remain effective.